3D animation pipeline

-The process of creating a 3D animation is much more complex than what most people think.
-The number of steps to produce a 3D animated video can vary to a great extent, depending on the animation studio involved and the scale of the project itself.
+The process of creating a 3D animation is much more complex than most people think.
+The number of steps to produce a 3D animated piece can vary to a great extent, depending on the animation studio involved and the scale of the project itself.

 But generally, a lengthy list of tasks must be checked in the 3d animation studio and a large group of people with different skill-sets must be engaged for a 3D animated video or feature film to be produced.
 In order to push such a complicated process forward efficiently and affordably, a solid structure and a detailed framework are needed: 3D animation pipeline.

 What is an animation pipeline?

 Animation workflow or pipeline is a system consisting of people, hardware, and software aligned to work in a specific sequential order to do pre-determined tasks in a pre-determined time frame, which will lead to a 3D animation product or asset as the final output.

 The final product could be a traditional animation such as a feature film, short film, animated commercial video, television show, game trailer, or video game asset, or it could be something totally different.
 It’s much like an assembly line for 3D animated video production.